tinganho/balanced-storage/README.md

 }
 ```

 There is no expression in above that increases our elements count in our store.
-There exists index look up such as `this.eventCallbackStore[event]`, though they don't add any elements.
+There exists an index look up such as `this.eventCallbackStore[event]`, though it does not add any elements.
 So we can safely say that this method does not satisfy any of our add-sub method definitions above.

 ### Types of storage